 4. Those who never had the right to receive pension payments (including disability allowance).

-After leaving Japan, mail the following to Japan Pension Service: 1) a Request for Lump-Sum Withdrawal Form (脱退一時金請求書//Dattai Ichiji Kin Seikyūsho); 2) documents that confirm your basic pension number (for example, your pension book); 3) photocopies of the pages in your passport that show your name, date of birth, nationality, signature, and residency status; 4) documents that indicate the name of your bank and bank account number (etc.).
+After leaving Japan, mail the following to Japan Pension Service: 1) a Request for Lump-Sum Withdrawal Form (脱退一時金請求書//Dattai Ichiji Kin Seikyūsho); 2) documents that confirm your basic pension number (for example, your pension book or Basic Pension Number Notice); 3) photocopies of the pages in your passport that show your name, date of birth, nationality, signature, and residency status; 4) documents that indicate the name of your bank and bank account number (etc.).

 Japan Pension Service